allo-protocol/allo-v2/contracts/strategies/donation-voting-merkle-distribution-vault/README.md

 2. `Recipient`: Captures recipient-specific attributes, such as using a registry anchor, recipient address, and metadata.
 3. `Claim`: Describes a claim for allocated tokens.
 4. `Distribution`: Represents fund distribution, encompassing an index, recipient ID, allocation amount, and Merkle proof.
+5. `Permit2Data`: Represents the permit data and the signature.

 ### Modifiers